reflectivity/reflectivity.github.io/projects/simple_model.md

 #### sub_stacks

 Each substack is made up of one or several layers.
-It has a unique name which is used to relate the substack to an entry in the `stack`.
+It has a unique name which is used to relate the substack to an entry in the *stack*.
+The purpose of this dictionary is to enable a simple *stack* for complicated models and to provide multy-layer building blocks in data bases.

 ``` YAML
     sub_stacks: